ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-overview.rst

 status

 **Virtual Pin 13 and ADC 3.3V connector Pin 4**: This takes a max of 3.3V.
-May be used for sonar or other analog sensor.
+May be used for sonar or other analog sensors.

 **Virtual Pin 14 and ADC 3.3V connector Pin 2**: This takes a max of 3.3V.
 May be used for second sonar or other analog sensor.